 A secure, intelligence-led future

-Orange Business Services has access to Orange Cyberdefense expertise, and that means we can offer our smart-city customers all the benefits of our world-class cybersecurity.
+Orange Business has access to Orange Cyberdefense expertise, and that means we can offer our smart-city customers all the benefits of our world-class cybersecurity.
 That includes intelligence-led techniques built around your strategic, tactical and operational goals, that address the latest threat landscape.
 Our strategic approach to cybersecurity focuses on long-term trends and systemic changes to formulate and drive your security strategy.
 We use tactical methods that incorporate real-time intelligence from your network and assets to mitigate vulnerabilities, and on the operational side, we deploy preventive measures, precise detection tools and targeted remediation to support you 24/7.

 The end result is an intelligence-led cybersecurity offering that helps you invest resources where they’ll have maximum impact on your operations, enable you to react faster and smarter to new threats, and make better-informed decisions for the overall benefit of your organization.
 PwC found that 41% of MEA CEOs are extremely concerned about cybersecurity, a number which, it seems to me, might be erring on the conservative side: with so much data now in play in so many smart-city initiatives throughout the MEA region, intelligence-led, real-time security has never been more vital.